 This means you can feel good about putting lean beef on the table.
 You’re providing your family the benefits of heart health, muscle development and weight management in a meal they know and love.

 And you will find that lean cuts of beef fit right into your own weight loss plan.

 - Beef that is produced as grain-finished spends most of their lives grazing on pasture, then spend 4 – 6 months in a feed yard.

-- They are free to eat an optimal, balanced diet of grasses, grains and other forages and may judiciously be given FDA-approved antibiotics or growth promotants.
+- They are free to eat a balanced diet of grasses, grains and other forages and may be given FDA-approved antibiotics or growth products.

 In addition, they may also be given vitamin and mineral supplements and receive individual attention to clean water and room to roam.